 Take advantage of IAM groups to handle permissions for multiple users efficiently , and to maintain an orderly framework for access control.

-Use Multi-AZ deployments to automatically duplicate your database to a standby instance in a different Availability Zone to improve availability.
+To improve availability, use multi-AZ deployments to automatically duplicate your database to a standby instance in a different Availability Zone.

 Update your database engine frequently to the most recent version to take advantage of security patches and new features for best performance.